 It's not such a quick solution - it may take a while for the carrier to get back to you - but if you need to know for sure then it may be worth getting in touch with the network provider you've signed up to and seeing if they can help.
 Many carriers can check for you if you provide a handset's IMEI.

 There are independent IMEI checking services too, but these services would always charge a fee for this (the legitimate ones would, at any rate).
 Your carrier may well offer the service for free.
 It can't hurt to ask, anyway.

 You know how to find your IMEI, right?
 Once you've got that code, you can go to one of the many IMEI-checking tools online and find out if the handset it's assigned to is locked or unlocked.
 The problem is that most of these services ask for a payment (although generally just a few quid).

-There are free services too: you could try IMEI24.com, which appears legit and has been picked out by others.
-We must stress, however, that we don't know the company and cannot vouch for its services - other than to say that we've tried it, it returned a bunch of information that was correct (about age and type of device, when it was purchased, how long the warranty had to run and so on) and... it couldn't in the end tell us whether our iOS 13-based iPhone 11 Pro was locked or not.
-If you'd paid for the service that would be profoundly annoying.
+There are free services too: you could try IMEI24.com, which appears legit and has been recommended by others.
+We must stress, however, that we don't know the company and cannot vouch for its services - other than to say that we've tried it, it returned a bunch of information that was correct (about age and type of device, when it was purchased, how long the warranty had to run and similar) and... it couldn't in the end tell us whether our iOS 13-based iPhone 11 Pro was locked or not.
+If you'd paid for the service this would be profoundly annoying.

 Now that you know whether your iPhone is locked or unlocked, you're equipped to take the next step.

 If you needed this information because you want to sell it, read How to sell an iPhone for more advice.
 If you're passing it on to a youngster, on the other hand, then How to set up parental controls may be a more useful article.

 Finally, remember to check out our guide to the best iPhone deals and contracts for advice on your next purchase.